mrmps/pdfchatbot/README.md

 ### Deployment Architecture

-This project leverages the [Next.js FastAPI Starter template](https://github.com/digitros/nextjs-fastapi), which allows for deploying both the Next.js frontend and Python/FastAPI backend as a single application on Vercel.

-The Python/FastAPI server is mapped into the Next.js app under `/api/`, implemented using `next.config.js` rewrites.
-This architecture means you don't need to deploy the backend and frontend separately.
+This project now connects to an external FastAPI backend hosted at pdfchat.replit.app, which means:
+1. The frontend can be deployed as a standalone Next.js application
+2. No need to deploy a Python backend as part of the application
+3. All PDF processing happens in the browser, reducing server load

 ## Environment Setup